Andrew199617/js-syntax-extension/README.md

 ## Compile .js file into .ts file automagically.

 The .ts file will be placed into the typings folder in your root directory.
 This is here vscode looks for typings.
+- Add compilerOptions.checkJs = true to your jsconfig.json or allowJs in tsconfig.json
+- The autocompile is sensitive to tab size.
+It currently only allows a tab size of 2.
+Future release will allow you to modify this.
+- You have to use Stroustrup or Allman style brackets.

 ![Auto compile JS](./images/autocompile.gif)